Quick Start

 - Configure agents — pick a provider, enter your API key, choose a model

-- Configure channels — Discord, Slack, WhatsApp, terminal, or API-only
+- Configure channels — Discord, Telegram, Voice, or API-only

 - Review and deploy — summary of your choices, then one-click deploy